 Google Authentication

-Configuring an Application for Google Authentication
+Configuring Umango for Google Authentication

 Step 1: Set Up a Project in the Google API Console